persado/stevia/README.md

 Our 10-minutes guide for using Stevia is in our [wiki](https://github.com/persado/stevia/wiki/Stevia-10-minute-Quick-Start).
 Read on and start coding!

 ## News

+### 10-Apr-2014 Stevia 0.9.0 released
+Dear friends,

+we have just released Stevia 0.9.0 to maven repositories.
+We will follow on with a features list - so do hold on.
+For the moment, check the changelog from [0.7.0 -> 0.9.0](https://github.com/persado/stevia/compare/stevia-core-0.7.0...stevia-core-0.9.0).

 ### 04-Apr-2014 Quick Start guide